 The Coastal Plains Chapter NCACPA Accounting Endowed Scholarship was established by the Coastal Plains Chapter NCACPA.
-The earnings from the endowment will be annually disbursed to fund one or more scholarships for accounting students.
+The earnings from the endowment will be disbursed annually to fund one or more scholarships for accounting students.
 The earnings cannot be used for any other purpose.
 The accounting faculty within the School of Business in conjunction with the Financial Aid Office will select recipients.
 Scholarship recipients (1) must be students enrolled full time in the accounting program, (2) must have a cumulative grade point average and accounting grade point average of 3.00 or higher, (3) must have a demonstrated commitment to become a CPA and to work in the Coastal Plains region after graduation, and (4) must meet other criteria deemed appropriate by the selection committee.
-The award will be made at the end of the semester.
-The recipient will receive the award at the beginning of the fall semester of the academic year.
+The award will be announced in each spring semester.
+The recipient will receive the award during the student's senior year.